pysat/pysat/docs/new_instrument.rst

 Each instrument file must include the platform and name as variables at the top-code-level of the file.
 Additionally, the tags and inst_ids supported by the module must be stored as dictionaries.
+Note that all required names should be lowercase when defined in the instrument module.

 .. code:: python